zwbetz-gh/zwbetz/content/projects/index.md

 - [Cayman](https://github.com/zwbetz-gh/cayman-hugo-theme) -- Cayman is a clean, responsive theme for Hugo, ported from the original Jekyll Cayman Theme
 - [Vanilla Bootstrap](https://github.com/zwbetz-gh/vanilla-bootstrap-hugo-theme) -- A vanilla Bootstrap theme for Hugo

+## Templates

+- [MkDocs Template](https://github.com/zwbetz-gh/mkdocs-template) -- The no-excuses template to document your project
+- [SchemaSpy Postgres GitHub Pages Sample](https://github.com/zwbetz-gh/schemaspy-postgres-github-pages) -- Document your database simply and easily

 ## End-to-End Testing

 - [NightwatchJS Template](https://github.com/zwbetz-gh/nightwatchjs-template) -- Nightwatch is a fun, robust end-to-end testing framework.
 As with any popular framework, inevitably there are opinions of how things should be organized, and what you should or should not do.
 This repo is a distillation of personal lessons learned, providing a template to jump start your own end-to-end testing project.
 It comes with sensible defaults, but you can configure it however you like

 ## Various

 - [Dotfiles](https://github.com/zwbetz-gh/dotfiles) -- Gluing things together with Bash
 - [TODO CLI](https://github.com/zwbetz-gh/todo-cli) -- Get sh*t done via command line
-- [PleaseJS Color Generator](https://github.com/zwbetz-gh/github-pages-deploy-pleasejs) -- Make a random, pleasing color.
-Courtesy of PleaseJS and GitHub Pages
+- [PleaseJS Color Generator](https://github.com/zwbetz-gh/github-pages-deploy-pleasejs) -- Make a random, pleasing color
-- [MkDocs Template](https://github.com/zwbetz-gh/mkdocs-template) -- The no-excuses template to document your project

 ## This Site